darlanalves/darlanalves.github.io/source/_posts/en/177b217cf0-Gisele-a-model-library.md

 - es6
 ---

 Today I'll show a little library (~6kb) written in 2 days with ES6 + Babel.
-I called it Gisele, a super model.
+I called it [Gisele](https://github.com/darlanalves/gisele), like the super model.

 <!-- more -->